12 Songwriting Tips For Music Producers

 Your favorite songs are treasure maps waiting to be unfolded.
 They are laced with clues for how to structure, compose, and arrange.
 Listen for the interplay between sections.
+Every reference track is filled with their own songwriting tips for music producers.
 Pay attention to sound choice.
 Borrow chord progressions and movement.
 You can drop a song into your DAW to create arrangement markers as a reference for structure.

 And never forget to Steal Like An Artist.
 Giving yourself permission to acknowledge the work of others is a huge mental leap — and it’ll make songwriting a lot more fun for you as well.
 We cover this extensively in the Hyperbits Masterclass.